Digital Inclusion Week - Together we're building connected communities

 In addition to these life-changing interactions you can spark by starting a conversation about internet access, talk about internet access as the human right it is evolving into.
 Internet is becoming as essential as a roadway for accessing resources.
 Help your community get online during ACP Week of Action and every week.

-subtitles
+example of subtitles

 What is this crap?
 Get to know “craptions” and communicating with computers